IamFarhanUsmani/IamFarhanUsmani/README.md

 ## Hi there 👋

-I'm Farhan, a self-taught Data Analyst and SQL enthusiast from India.
+I'm Farhan, a Data Analyst and SQL enthusiast from India.

 ### ✨ About me in 30 Secs ✨
 - 👦🏼Business Analyst aspiring to becone Data Scientist